 What inspired Shama, and in turn inspired me, was a chance to show a different part of this complex country.
 I was able to work closely with Shama throughout the process to create a book that they wanted to show to the world.
 Was this always easy?
 Far from it.
 I had to abide by Ethiopia’s press rules, called some of the worst in the world.
 I could not talk about recent kidnappings, religious violence, or the mobilization of Ethiopian troops in the north.
 But I saw all of these things while I was there.
 I sat on a stoop in Axum, 40 miles from the Eritrean border, and watched as 27 trucks rolled by with soldiers going north.
 I organized a team of climbers to come to area where just a week before their arrival British workers were kidnapped.
 Ignoring these elements of my experience was not easy, but it was instructive.

 Vertical Ethiopia is not about an American writer going to Africa and creating a book with an American publisher that no one in Africa will ever see.
-To the contrary—half of the first print run is being shipped to Addis Ababa to be sold in Ethiopia.
+To the contrary—half of the first print run was shipped to Addis Ababa to be sold in Ethiopia.
 On every level, Vertical Ethiopia was collaborative.
 Gabe Rogel, the photographer and I, worked together to create a story with words and images.
 Back in the US, at his home in Driggs, Idaho, we sat in front of his computer for four days and laid out our tale.
 This was in June.
 I then spent the next six months going back and forth with Shama on the books design, content, cover, and message.
 It became normal for me to wake up at 5:30 in the morning, roll over, grab my phone, and call Ethiopia at the end of the workday.
-Later, when the book went to the printer in Dubai, in the United Arab Emirates, I learned that progress was only made on Monday, Tuesday, and Thursday—the only three days that my Muslim printer and Ethiopian publisher in a Christian workweek had in common.
+Later, when the book went to the printer in Dubai, in the United Arab Emirates, progress was only made on Monday, Tuesday, and Thursday—the only three days that my Muslim printer and Ethiopian publisher in a Christian workweek had in common.
 The result is a beautiful book with a multi-cultural history.

 2008-2009 Vertical Ethiopia Speaking Tour